technology-toolbox/website/content/blog/jjameson/2008/07/07/copy-paste-gotchas-with-server-core.md

 Since I needed to reconfigure the disks on the server, I opened the Disk Management  MMC console on my Windows Vista laptop and connected to the server -- or, rather  I should say that I *tried* to connect to the server.
 Instead of connecting,  I was greeted with the following error:

+{{< blockquote "font-italic text-danger" >}}

-> Disk Management could not start Virtual Disk Service (VDS) on DMX-CORE1-MAINT.
+Disk Management could not start Virtual Disk Service (VDS) on DMX-CORE1-MAINT.
-> This can happen if the remote computer does not support VDS, or if a connection
-> cannot be established because it was blocked by Windows Firewall.
+This can happen if the remote computer does not support VDS, or if a connection cannot be established because it was blocked by Windows Firewall.

+{{< /blockquote >}}

 A quick Windows Live Search for ["Disk Management could not start Virtual Disk Service"](http://search.live.com/results.aspx?q=%22Disk+Management+could+not+start+Virtual+Disk+Service%22&form=QBRE) led me straight to [LaNae Wade's post](http://blogs.technet.com/askds/archive/2008/06/05/how-to-enable-remote-administration-of-server-core-via-mmc-using-netsh.aspx) on enabling remote administration of Server Core.
 I then copied  the command line for enabling the firewall rules for the Disk Management MMC snap-in  and pasted it into my RDP session to the server: